Peek into our archives this Thursday, August 28 at 5:30pm!

-August 28 | 5:30-6:30pm | Shaker Historical Society
+August 28 | 5:30-6:30pm | Shaker Historical Society | FREE

 Join our Archives Open House on Thursday, August 28 to celebrate Phase II of our Photograph Archives project!
 Hilary Gallito, our Archives Intern, will be on hand for this casual gathering to share updates on the project, showcase some of her favorite photographs, and demonstrate how to access our photo archives.
 No registration is required.